-Significant strides have been made since the first Regulatory decision in 2009/10 and the determination of a multi-year tariff methodology in 2015/16 and again in 2018/19 further contributed to increased regulatory certainty.
+Significant strides have been made since the first Regulatory decision in 2009/10 and the development of the first multi-year tariff methodology in 2015/16 and again in 2018/19 further contributed to increased regulatory certainty.
 Whilst retaining the fundamental elements of earlier determinations, the most recent Tariff Methodology was multi-year in its approach, applicable to the 2018/19-2020/21 tariff years, and resulted in increased levels of transparency and consistency in the tariff setting process.
-The Methodology has allowed a significant smoothing of the Authority's return and at the same time, it has allowed the Regulator to establish a lower tariff trajectory whilst still ensuring the profitability of the NPA, as can be seen in Figure 1: Tariffs vs inflation below.
+The Methodology has allowed a significant smoothing of the Authority's return and at the same time, it has allowed the Regulator to establish a lower tariff trajectory whilst still ensuring the profitability of the NPA, as can be seen in Figure 1: Tariffs vs Inflation below.

 This Tariff Methodology, applicable to the 2021/22 - 2023/24 tariff years, seeks to continue and strengthen the transparency and effectiveness of the regulatory tariff setting process whilst expanding its scope and providing greater focus on the embedded incentives inherent to the Tariff Strategy published in July 2015 and updated in 2019.
+In addition, this Tariff Methodology serves to provide some guidance as to the regulatory approach prior to, during and after the transition of the NPA as a corporate entity in terms of the National Ports Act.

-Figure 1: Tariffs vs inflation
+Figure 1: Tariffs vs Inflation